 Day 9: Marina Cay and Trellis Bay

-Day 9 will start with a relaxing morning snorkelling at Marina Kay and again at Diamond Reef.
+Day 9 will start with a relaxing morning snorkeling at Marina Kay and again at Diamond Reef.
 In the afternoon it would be a nice idea to take the Marina Kay ferry over to Trellis Bay on Tortola and explore Aragorn’s spectacular art studio.
-Here you will see that they make beautiful pottery and ceramics on site.
-Have an early dinner and cocktails at De Loose Mongoose in Trellis Bay, and if you take one thing from this blog then ORDER THE RIBS!
+Here you will see that they make beautiful pottery and ceramics on-site.
+Have an early dinner and cocktails at Trellis Bay Market Bar & Grill in Trellis Bay, and if you take one thing from this blog then ORDER THE RIBS!
 They are simply delicious.

 Day 10: Marina Cay to Cane Garden Bay (8 nm)

 Things to do:

 - Tree Top Zipline

 Day 10 will start with a cruise down the Northern shore of Tortula, keeping an eye out for leaping dolphins by your boat on the way to Cane Garden Bay.
 We highly recommend that you stop at Monkey Point on Guana Island for some great snorkeling on the way!